tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

 Also, github issues provide code highlighting, which can be useful for readers of your code.

-When writing an issue, begin by explaining your goal.
+If you are writing an issue on someone else's repo, begin by @tagging a maintainer who seems to be recently active, and thank them for maintaining the software that you are using.
+Free/open-source software maintainers are often unpaid volunteers, who appreciate praise!
+From the perspective of the maintainer, issues are like a TODO list that somebody else writes for you.
+So when you write an issue on someone else's repo, please be polite and thankful for their time.

+Next, explain your goal in general terms (big picture).
 What were you trying to compute when you ran into the issue?

-Next, given details about what code you ran, inside a triple-backticks block.
+Next, give details about what code you ran, inside a triple-backticks block.

 ````